pastleo/CoursePickingHelper/README.md

 ![05.png](http://i.imgur.com/5UaOXfX.png)

- * If you want to delete a row, just right click to highlight the row and click “刪除選定鬧鐘”, then you’ve done.
+ * If you want to delete a row, just right click to highlight the row and click “刪除選定鬧鐘”, then you're done.

 ![06.png](http://i.imgur.com/HZigrQA.png)

- * If you want to change a clock in a row, just double right click the row and a changing dialog will display.
+ * If you want to change a clock in a row, just double click the row and a changing dialog displays.
 You can edit your data in the dialog.
 Finally click “確定” to save the changes.

 ![07.png](http://i.imgur.com/4BJWgKW.png)

 > The time has been changed.

- * Notice that you need to right click the checkbox (the box before time) to check it so that the selected clock will be activated.
-You can see that the number of “已啟用鬧鐘數量” has been changed.
+ * Notice that you need to click the checkbox (the box before time) to check it so that the selected clock will be activated.
+You can see that the number of “已啟用鬧鐘數量” is changed.

 ![08.png](http://i.imgur.com/J8TZa7m.png)

 > If you finish adding alarm clocks, please click “確定” button to conform.

- * Then it will choose the approximately next time from that time (now).
+ * Then it will choose the approximately next time from that time (i.e. now).
 So it will display 8:10, not 12:00. (refer to the previous step)

 ![09.png](http://i.imgur.com/9wtvZjt.png)